How to apply

 We understand you’re busy, so we’ve made the application process for the Frontline Leadership Programme as simple and straightforward as possible.

 The application process can take between one week to one month.
-This is highly dependent on how soon you fill out an application form and the earliest date you can attend a digital interview.
+This is highly dependent on how soon you fill out an application form and the earlier date you can attend an online interview.
 It’s also dependent on the volume of applications we receive, so we encourage individuals to apply as soon as possible.

 1. Application and eligibility